 When you stop and think about it, using the English language is one of the most complex things you will ever master, and yet you probably got to grips with it before you even set foot inside a school.

 Well, language is integral to practically every aspect of human life.
 You might explore the dramatic historical events that led to the modern English you use today, or relive the process of child language acquisition.
 You could engage with the politically-charged problems of racism and sexism, or tune in to and map out the rich variety of regional dialects around you.
 Or, you could plot the everchanging path of current and future language use as English finds its place in the 21st century.
 Whatever route you take, studying English Language at an advanced level will reward you with a deeper awareness of yourself and your place within the world.

-Taking A level English language will provide you with a technical understanding of linguistics: the way words, sounds, meanings and structure are interwoven to make the texts you see and hear each day.
-You will develop your analytical and discursive essay writing, enhance your ability to write originally and to appreciate the craft of the writer, and learn how to engage meaningfully with research and debate.
+Taking A level English Language will also provide you with a technical understanding of linguistics: the way words, sounds, meanings and structure are interwoven to make the texts you see and hear each day.
+You will develop your analytical and discursive essay writing, enhance your ability to write originally and to appreciate the craft of the writer, and learn how to engage meaningfully with academic research and debate.

 English Language is highly regarded by universities for a variety of undergraduate courses across the Humanities, including Modern Foreign Languages, as well as Business and Law, and Social and Human Science degrees.